Like a phoenix from the ashes

 “There’s really nothing we could do better.
 The production is at the same technological level as in Germany”, says a German manager, both appreciative and frightened.
 The same applies to emerged pipe manufacturers.

 In 2017, 11.4 million tons of pipes were produced in Russia, an increase of 9% compared with 2016.
 Beyond the LDP, the drivers were OCTG pipes (+ 12%, up to 2.3 million tons), industrial pipes (+ 14%, up to 0.9 million tons) and pipes for construction and utilities (+ 9%, up to 4,1 million tons).
 Over 80% of the production went to domestic markets or international projects with the participance of major Russian oil&gas companies.
 The data for 2018 are not available yet.

 The Forum participants see a mixed outlook for the the Russia’s pipe industry, with positive and negative factors.
-On the plus side are the moderate growth of the domestic market forecasted at 1.7% for 2018 and the availability of modern production facilities as well as R&D competences for the development of new innovative pipes.
-The major negative factors are the production over-capacities created in the past years, and an increasing level of protectionism in international markets, making the exports beyond the country’s border more difficult.
+On the plus side is the moderate growth of the domestic market forecasted at 1.7% for 2018 as well as the availability of modern production facilities and R&D competences for the development of new innovative pipes.
+The major negative factors are the production over-capacities created in the past years, and an increasing level of protectionism in international markets making the exports beyond the country’s border more difficult.